LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-05-03-python-you-have-problems.md

 #### `asyncio`: What Color Is Your Function

 Bob Nystrom wrote a fantastic blog post called [What Color is Your Function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
 In this post, he describes a theoretical programming language that I'll name `Shithon` (pronounced _shy-thon_, or _shit-thon_, or _shit-hon_, whatever you prefer).
 This language has one particular feature: every function has a color.
-These are the properties of these colors:
+These are the properties of these functions:

 1. Every function has a color.